2025-26 Edition

 Overview of common statistical methods in public health and how to implement them in R. Topics include linear regression, ANOVA, the Kruskal-Wallis test, logistic regression, missing data and censoring, Kaplan-Meier survival curves, log-rank tests, and Cox regression.

-Prerequisite: PUBHLTH 207A.
-PUBHLTH 207A with a grade of B or better
+Prerequisite: PUBHLTH 207A with a minimum grade of B.

 PUBHLTH 208.
 Advances in Social Epidemiology.
 4 Units.